Building a Better Response

 Concern is working to strengthen the collective response of humanitarian organizations to get people the help they need when they need it most.

-It is essential that NGOs (non-governmental organizations) work together to get help fast to those who need it, but coordinating efforts during the chaos of crises is often challenging.
+It is essential that NGOs work together to get help fast to those who need it, but coordinating efforts during a crisis is often challenging.

-To learn more about BBR and to sign up for the interactive online learning tool, visit buildingabetterresponse.org.
+To learn more about BBR and to sign up for the course, visit buildingabetterresponse.org.

 Conflict, climate disaster, chronic poverty.
 The need now is more urgent than ever.